Perspective | Rewrite that list of debate topics, Chris Wallace. And put the climate crisis at No. 1.

 Given the growing disaster of climate change, it’s especially frustrating to Cohen and others that Wallace intends to highlight “violence in our cities,” a constant Fox News talking point.
 This is 2020’s successor to the network’s “caravan” obsession before the 2018 midterm elections: the meant-to-scare story line that a rush of evil immigrants was flowing illegally into the United States.
 Oddly enough, the topic faded quickly after the election.

-“When I turn on Fox News, I time how long it is until “violence in the cities” comes up.
+“When I turn on Fox News, I time how long it is until ‘violence in the cities’ comes up.
 It’s seldom more than six minutes,” Cohen told me.

-This reflects Trump’s misleading “law and order” narrative in recent weeks, which includes the U.S. Justice Department’s labeling New York, Seattle and Portland — all led by Democratic politicians — as “anarchist jurisdictions.”
+This reflects Trump’s misleading “law and order” narrative in recent weeks, which includes the Justice Department’s labeling New York, Seattle and Portland — all led by Democratic politicians — as “anarchist jurisdictions.”

 In fact, the vast majority of protests associated with the Black Lives Matter movement between this summer were peaceful, according to a report by the nonprofit Armed Conflict Location and Event Data Project.

-Examining 7,750 protests, the group identified about 220 locations where the protests became violent — defined as demonstrators clashing with police or counterprotesters or causing property damage, the Post reported.
+Examining 7,750 protests, the group identified about 220 locations where the protests became violent — defined as demonstrators clashing with police or counterprotesters or causing property damage, The Washington Post reported.
 Even in those cases, violence was “largely confined to specific blocks, rather than dispersed throughout the city.”

 Moderators could even do themselves and their networks some practical good by focusing on a subject that matters deeply to the younger audience they have such trouble reaching.
 “So many young people see mainstream TV culture as totally out of touch with their interests and concerns, and climate is a prime example,” Cohen said.
 “They see TV news asleep at the wheel.”